JuliaDataScience/JuliaDataScience/contents/data_vis.md

 sco(s)
 ```

-However, having to writte this so much code just for two lines can become cumbersome
+However, having to write this so much code just for two lines can become cumbersome
-and tired, so if you plan on doing a lot of plots with the same general aesthetics
+and tired.
-then setting a theme will be better.
-We can do this with `set_theme!()` as the following
+So if you plan on doing a lot of plots with the same general aesthetics then setting a theme will be better.
-example illustrates, not a particular good set of attributes but you get the idea.
+We can do this with `set_theme!()` as the following example illustrates, not a particular good set of attributes but you'll get the idea.

 ```jl
 s = """